 All pupils have the opportunity to purchase a Revision Guide from school.
-Past papers can be found at www.aqa.org.uk.
+Past papers can be found at qualifications.pearson.com.
 BBC.co.uk/bitesize contains online support for Years 7 through to Year 11.
-Revision sessions are offered to Year 11 as per the school revision timetable.

 Science is set on a weekly basis as an extension of the curriculum.

 Mr W. Kidd: Classroom Teacher, Science

 Miss S. Lancelott: Responsibility in Science